Dario-Lloshi-Development-LLC/NurMakkah/docs/PROJECT_DOCUMENTATION.md

 4. Test app functionality with the extended JSON data
 5. Ensure proper image scaling for different screen sizes

-This enhancement significantly improves the Hajj app's content comprehensiveness and visual appeal while maintaining the Albanian language focus and Islamic authenticity.
+This enhancement significantly improves the Nur Makkah's content comprehensiveness and visual appeal while maintaining the Albanian language focus and Islamic authenticity.